 I am so excited to share these before and after photos of our fifth wheel makeover with you.
 I think the transformation is absolutely amazing.
 I hope you enjoy seeing how much you can change the look and feel of your camper with just a little paint and elbow grease!

 RV Kitchen Makeover

-In the kitchen, we painted the lower cabinets a shade of black, replaced the counters with gorgeous wood countertops that I made, and painted the uppers in white.
+In the kitchen, we painted the lower cabinets a shade of black, replaced the counters with gorgeous DIY wood countertops that I made, and painted the uppers in white.
 We also added peel ‘n stick subway tiles as a backsplash and replaced the window treatments with a simple vinyl roller shade.
 We also made our own custom copper paper towel holder and added fruit baskets for storage.
 I added wood crates to the top of the cabinets for extra storage.
 We were able to keep the silver hardware and after painting the cabinets it looked so much nicer!

 RV Living Room Makeover

 In the living room, we found the loveseat to be really inadequate.
 Not only did it only seat two people at a time (for our family of six), but it also faced away from the TV.
 The loveseat faced the kitchen and the TV was on the side wall.
 I knew that wouldn’t work well or be functional.
 I needed something that would seat more people, allow for laying down and face the TV.
 It sounded like a tall order, but I am thrilled to say that I found a solution!